neuroinformatics-unit/NeuroBlueprint/docs/source/file_naming.md

-## File Naming Conventions
+# File Naming Conventions

 File names should be specified as a set of key-value pairs (key-value separated by a hyphen), with key-value pairs separated by underscores indicating the subject, session (REQUIRED) and other OPTIONAL information.
-In some instances, acquisition software may output data with its own required file naming convention - in these instances should put in their own folder with the BIDS specification name.
+In some instances, acquisition software may output data with its required file naming convention - in these instances should put in their folder with the BIDS specification name.

 An example filenames in an ephys folder structure may be: